$A_\infty$ Algebras from Slightly Broken Higher Spin Symmetries: A-infinity Algebras

 \section{\texorpdfstring{$\boldsymbol{A_\infty}$}{A-infinity} Algebras}

-There are several equivalent definitions of $A_\infty$-algebras: (i) via Stasheff's relations \cite{Stasheff}; (ii) via a nilpotent coderivation on the tensor coalgebra of the suspended graded algebra; (iii) via the Gerstenhaber bracket.
-While we prefer the last one and use it throughout the paper, let us briefly discuss the other two.
-The initial data is a graded vector space~$V=\bigoplus_k V^k$.
+There are several equivalent definitions of $A_\infty$-algebras: (i) via Stasheff's relations \cite{Stasheff}; (ii) via a nilpotent coderivation on the tensor coalgebra of the suspended graded algebra and (iii) via the Gerstenhaber bracket.
+Throughout the paper we will exclusively use the last one.

-\paragraph{Stasheff's relations.} $A_\infty$-structure is defined via multilinear maps $m_n: T^n V\rightarrow V$ of degree $2-n$ that obey the Stasheff relations \cite{St}

-It is difficult to explain the origin of signs and gradings.
-Moreover, additional signs will be generated due to the Koszul rule when the actual arguments are plugged in.\footnote{The Koszul rule is that a sign accompanies whenever two graded objects has to be permuted:

-where $|x|$ denotes the degree of an object $x$ (an element of the vector space or a map).}

-\paragraph{Coderivations.} The Stasheff relations can be extracted from nilpotency of a coderivation.
-To this end, one takes the reduced tensor algebra $\bar{T}V$ by dropping the zeroth component: